arbor-sim/arbor/doc/concepts/interconnectivity.rst

       1. Create a **gap junction site** on two separate cells as part of their :ref:`cell descriptions <modelcelldesc>` in the :ref:`recipe <modelrecipe>`.
-      2. Declare the Gap Junction in the recipe: between a peer and local **gap junction site** identified using :gen:`cell_member` and a conductance in μS.
+      2. Declare the Gap Junction connections in the recipe: between a peer and local **gap junction site** identified using :gen:`cell_member` and a conductance in μS.
+Two of these connections are needed, on each of the peer and local cells.

    ..
 Note::
       Only cable cells support gap junctions as of now.